OpenRadioss/OpenRadioss/tools/th_to_csv/README.md

 To have full variable names in .csv file, add /TH/TITLE in 1.rad file when running engine :
 /TH/TITLE write some _TITLES file that contains additional information allowing to have full titles in writen .csv file

+OpenRadioss time history files do not contain any forces curves , but only impulses In addition to titles , /TH/TITLE write some information that allows the converter to derivate impulses and write forces